theapu/whatsapp-groups-broadcast/README.md

 Use !bot@attach[{attachment id}] to attach a previously uploaded file to the broadcast group.

-When an attachment is sent to broadcast group an info message with an id will be retunred.
+When an attachment is forwarded to broadcast group an info message with an id will be retunred.
 Use this id to attach this file to broadcast messages.
+(With latest versions of whatsapp web if you sent attachment directly to group the base64 string of the file will be broadcast to the groups.
+The workaround is to forward the attachment to the broadcast group)

 !bot@del[{id}] - To delete a scheduled message.
 Use !bot@listmsgs to find id. id is the the number before the first '|' of the response messages.